nbhoot665/Lab7_starter/README.md

 4. The buttons names that are easy to use.
 There are many large uncompressed images so i think condesing those is important.
 I think cutting down on the CSS would help as well as you could inline much of the css to imporve the potency

-3. Navigation mode runs the core web essentials like interaction delay and layout shift, etc. but it does not track the page analytics after users have already interacted with the page.
-Snapshot mode takes the current static view an analzyes that but cant give you user interaction timing or load performance

-4. the buttons names that are easy to use.
-There are many large uncompressed images so i think condesing those is important.
-I think cutting down on the CSS would help as well as you could inline much of the css to imporve the potency